miyaichi/adstxt-Inspector/README.md

 - Proper handling of cross-origin requests
 - Secure storage of sensitive data
 - Appropriate handling of restricted URLs
-- Implementation of Content Security Policy
+- Implementation of timeout handling for network requests

 ## Contributing